Skip to main content

 1. Analgesics/ NSAIDS

 The medication Daypro (oxaprozin), which is prescribed for types of arthritis, may result in a false positive test for benzodiazepines.
 The pain medication tramadol could trigger a false positive result for PCP.
-Common over-the-counter anti-inflammatory pain medications such as Advil (ibuprofen) and Aleve (naproxen) could make you test positive for barbiturates and THC (marijuana/cannabinoids); and ibuprofen can also make you test positive for PCP.
+In rare cases, common over-the-counter anti-inflammatory pain medications such as Advil (ibuprofen) and Aleve (naproxen) could make you test positive for barbiturates and THC (marijuana/cannabinoids).
+Ibuprofen can also make you test positive for PCP.

 2. Antibiotics

-Quinolone antibiotics, such as Levaquin (levofloxacin) or Cipro (ciprofloxacin) are commonly prescribed for certain infections (urinary tract, sinus, etc.).
-They have been shown to trigger a false positive urine result for opiates.
+Quinolone antibiotics are commonly prescribed for certain infections (urinary tract, sinus, etc.).
+Levofloxacin may trigger a false positive urine result for opiates.
+Avelox (moxifloxacin) may trigger a false positive for amphetamines.
 Rifampin, an antibiotic used to treat tuberculosis, can also lead to a false positive result for opiates.

 3. Antidepressants